 - Replacement cost: This type of reimbursement ignores depreciation.
-Using the same example, your insurance provider should compensate you the cost it takes to replace your old TV with a brand new one of comparable size and features.
+Using the same example, your insurance provider should compensate you for the cost it takes to replace your old TV with a brand new one of comparable size and features.

 How Does Arkansas Condo Insurance Work?

 Due to the fact that various parts of a condo are owned or rented by different parties, the insurance responsibility is divided.
 For example, if a fire breaks out in your condo community, the damage will be covered by each party's insurance provider.

 What Will My Condo Insurance Quote Look Like?

 Because condo insurance is generally limited to covering personal effects, the range of quotes from Arkansas insurance companies varies.
 If you have an extensive personal library, or a valuable electronic collection, you may see higher quotes than someone with few items of considerable value.

 The quotes you see for condo insurance premiums will depend on the total value of the belongings you need to insure, as well as the coverage options you choose.
 For example, you may see higher quotes for a policy that includes replacement cost reimbursement versus one that offers actual cash value compensation.
 However, you may find the added protection that replacement cost offers is worth the extra $20 on your monthly premium quote.